adan35/ML/classification/logistic_regression/breast_cancer_project/README.md

 - ### Importing the dataset

+- ### Splitting the dataset into the Training set and Test set

 - ### Training the Logistic Regression model on the Training set

 - ### Predicting the Test set results